 Shippers, oil companies look for ways to make crude-by-rail shipments saferWASHINGTON – As regulations to strengthen tank cars hauling oil hit bureaucratic snags, federal officials say railroad and shipping companies are taking voluntary steps to make crude-by-rail shipments safer.

 In a conference call Thursday after meeting with industry representatives, Department of Transportation Secretary Anthony Foxx said railroads, shippers and oil companies will spend the next month researching short-term measures to decrease derailments and fiery collisions like the Dec.
 30 accident in Casselton.

 Among the possible solutions, Foxx said railroads will consider cutting train speeds and re-routing oil trains through less-populated areas.
 The Pipelines and Hazardous Materials Safety Administration is still studying the composition of Bakken crude oil to determine its volatility and whether it has been properly shipped.

-Back in 2011, the railroad and railcar industry voluntarily boosted safety standards for new DOT-111 cars – thicker shells and metal shields at the front end to protect against punctures.
-The oil industry expects about 60 percent of its fleet will be built to those standards by 2015, according to a press release about the possible safety improvements.
+In 2011, the railroad and railcar industry voluntarily boosted safety standards for new DOT-111 cars – thicker shells and metal shields at the front end to protect against punctures.
+The oil industry expects about 60 percent of its fleet will be built to those standards by 2015, according to a news release about the possible safety improvements.